AivinJoy/haven-daw/README.md

 The Rust Backend will compile and launch the native window.

-🏗️ Building for Production
-To create an optimized executable/installer for your OS:

-Bash

-npm run tauri build
-The output will be in src-tauri/target/release/bundle/.

 📂 Project Structure
 src/ - Frontend (SvelteKit): UI components, Timeline logic, Canvas rendering.